marchoeppner/gmo-check/docs/usage.md

 - `bwa2` uses a classic variant calling approach, with parameters similar to what one would find in cancer analysis to detect low-frequency SNPs in mixed samples.

 You can specify either one, or both: `--tools 'vsearch,bwa2'`

+Which tool chain is the best choice?
+Well, technically both options give near-identical results.
+So in this case `vsearch` would be the better option since it runs significantly faster.
+However, this pipeline is designed to (theoretically) handle many more types of genetic variants, not all of which are necessarily detectable without a proper variant calling.
+This is why the `bwa2` option exists - future proofing.

 ## `--reference_base` [default = null ]